Four51/Four51Storefront/app/css/readMe.txt

 //== Front End Strategy

-    Customize the Four51 SPA    -       Do not edit custom.css, work in the LESS framework ~/less/customizations
+    Customize the Four51 SPA    -       Do not edit custom.css, work in the LESS framework Do not edit the core bootstrap-451.less/css file Do not edit the bootstrap or fourfiveone directories Do edit the customizations directory and files ~/less/customizations
                                             http://lesscss.org/

-    Theme the Four51 SPA        -       Do not edit the LESS, work in the static custom.css file ~/less/customizations/custom.css
+    Theme the Four51 SPA        -       Do not edit the LESS, Do edit the static custom.css file
+                                            ~/less/customizations/custom.css

     Bootstrap 3.1.1             -       http://getbootstrap.com/